 Apply a Mud Mask

 After you wash, exfoliate, and moisturize your face, consider applying a mud mask that detoxifies the skin.
 Only use a mask once or twice a month to enhance your complexion and smooth away blemishes.
-The healing properties in masks can also help control adult acne, which thrives on the oil and dirt that can congregate deep in your pores.
+The healing properties in masks can also help control adult breakouts, which thrives on the oil and dirt that can congregate deep in your pores.

 Most mud masks should harden on your face for 10 to 20 minutes.
 Afterward, you'll gently remove the mask with your fingers, avoiding cloths and towels that could irritate your skin.
 Don't fall asleep while wearing a mud mask unless the directions tell you to wear the mask overnight because the hardened shell won't allow your skin to breathe.